kreijack/bombrowser/tests/TESTS.md

 ### Test 10.4

 Test description:
+- use the procedure described in the "preparatory steps" using the code 81036 instead of the code 820017.
-- change the "date from" of the last row with a valid one (but lower than the row above)
+- change the "date from" of the last (lower) row with a valid one (but lower than the row above)
 - press save
 - reopen the edit dates dialog